Lattesnow/ChIPSP/README.md

 ## Overview

-`ChIPSP` is an R package implementing the **ChIP-SP** workflow for integrating **ChIP-seq transcription factor binding** with **Hi-C chromatin interaction** data to identify spatially linked regulatory regions.
+`ChIPSP` is an R package implementing the **ChIPSP** workflow for integrating **ChIP-seq transcription factor binding** with **Hi-C chromatin interaction** data to identify spatially linked regulatory regions.

 The current workflow contains five major steps:

 1. Optional removal of chromosome X and chromosome Y interactions.
 2. Merging Hi-C loop outputs across replicates and/or resolutions.
-3. Spatial linking of ChIP-seq peaks to distal Hi-C loop anchors and ranking of ChIP-SP interactions.
+3. Spatial linking of ChIP-seq peaks to distal Hi-C loop anchors and ranking of ChIPSP interactions.
-4. Gene annotation of conventional ChIP-seq peaks and ChIP-SP regions.
+4. Gene annotation of conventional ChIP-seq peaks and ChIPSP regions.
 5. Enrichr-based functional and pathway enrichment analysis.

 The package is designed as a modular workflow so that individual components can also be run independently.